 Explore Your Options for One on One Support

 The challenges and opportunities that are present throughout the Dartmouth student experience can feel overwhelming at times.
-This has, perhaps, never been more true than right now, as we all adjust to the reality of living through a global pandemic while maintaining new levels of social distance.
 Many students find that the opportunity to talk things out in a one-on-one setting can be very helpful for gaining some clarity and confidence about your ability to navigate these transitions and make decisions that fit well with the life you want to create for yourself.

 What happens during a wellness check-in at the SWC?

 During these one-on-one sessions, you get a chance to talk out all of the things you've been carrying in your head or on your heart with a trained listener who can provide a source of non-judgmental support.
 While these conversations can vary greatly in terms of what we discuss, our goal is to listen carefully and work with you to navigate the different transitions you're facing and take steps toward making the most of this period of your life.